ryantoddgarza/ryantoddgarza/src/pages/posts/technology/better-zsh-history-pt1/index.md

 ## Zsh config files

 If you are unfamiliar with the types of zsh configuration files and their uses, I recommend looking through [this article](https://scriptingosx.com/2019/06/moving-to-zsh-part-2-configuration-files/) in a great series over at scriptingosx.com.
-For this example we will keep everything in the `.zshrc` file.
+For this example we will keep everything in the _.zshrc_ file.
 If one doesn’t already exist in your home folder, in the terminal run `touch .zshrc` from inside of the home directory to make one.

 ## Setup

-The Zsh history mechanism only requires these first two parameters to be set up, but inside of the `.zsrc` we can configure three:
+The Zsh history mechanism only requires these first two parameters to be set up, but inside of the _.zshrc_ we can configure three:

 - `HISTFILE`
 - `SAVEHIST`
 - `HISTSIZE`

 To satisfy my original annoyance, let’s change the location of the history file.
 By default, the zsh setup wizard sets this parameter to `~/.zsh_history` using `HISTFILE`.
 I prefer this to be kept with some other generated zsh specific files at `~/.cache/zsh`.
-So in the `.zshrc` we can add:
+So in the _.zshrc_ we can add:

 ```
 # ~/.zshrc